lgatto/TeachingMaterial/git/1_Local.md

     $ git checkout COMMITID

 We will get something like this:

+	Note: checking out 'c4354a9c578aa5b81d354d8b3330fda7b9b23d3e'.

+	You are in 'detached HEAD' state.
+You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.

+	If you want to create a new branch to retain commits you create, you may	do so (now or later) by using -b with the checkout command again.
+Example: git checkout -b new_branch_name

+	HEAD is now at c4354a9...
+Stub of the t-test

+HEAD is essentially a pointer which points to the branch where you currently are.
+We said previously that `master` is the default branch.
+But `master` is essentially a pointer - that points to the tip of the master branch (the sequence of commits that is created by default by Git).
+When we checked out one of the past commits HEAD is pointing to that commit but does not point to the same thing as `master` any more.
+That is why git says `You are in 'detached HEAD' state.` and advises us that if we want to make a commit now, we should create a new branch to retain these commits.
+If we created a new commit without creating a new branch Git would not know what to do with it (since there is already a commit in master branch from the current state which we checked out c4354a9…).
+We will get back to branches and HEAD pointer later in this tutorial.

 If we look at `add_numb.py` we'll see it's our very first version.
 And if we look at our directory,